vietlq/vietlq.github.io/content/post/securely-publish-hugo-via-rsync.md

 # Change expiration date to Jan 01, 2019
 $ sudo usermod -e 2019-01-01 publisher1

+# This will yield the same effect
+$ sudo chage -E 2019-01-01 publisher1

+# You will need to set password expiry manually & interactively
 # Change expiration configuration interactively
 $ sudo chage publisher1
 ```